 WYV’s political beliefs are an essential part of how we write, what we publish, and how we work with each other.
 In an industry where “objectivity” has long been defined by whiteness and the idea of supposed androcentric neutrality, it is our duty to correct a long-term imbalance that has benefited and reinforced white supremacy and the growth of right-wing ideology and fascism.
 Mainstream western news sources have been adept at remaining centrist—supporting white supremacy, colonialism, capitalism, and patriarchy—and ensuring that the necessary groundwork for fascism was solidified, keeping BIPOC out of their newsrooms.
 They betrayed us and themselves by doing so.
 WYV exists as a force to subvert and counter this industry standard.

 What are we looking for?
 We are always looking for pitches and articles that seek to critically analyze entertainment, culture, news, politics, sexuality, gender, (mental) health, race, body politics, and more!
 Beyond nuanced and incisive critiques, we also accept pitches for (personal) essays, listicles, features, and reported pieces.
 We accept pitches from new writers as well as seasoned writers.

-Maintaining a safe space for marginalized people: Before pitching and while writing any drafts, be aware of ableist language, here is a useful resource for everyone, especially writers and editors.
-If your piece or pitch includes descriptions of violence and trauma, please include a trigger warning for our editors.
+Maintaining a safe space: Before pitching and while writing any drafts, be aware of ableist language, here is a useful resource for everyone, especially writers and editors.
+If your piece or pitch includes descriptions of violence and trauma, please include a content/trigger warning for our editors.

-How to pitch: We prefer detailed pitches over drafts.
+How to pitch: A pitch should be thoughtful and relatively concise (250 words-ish).
+We only accept pitches, not complete drafts.
 If you are new to pitching, please answer the basics:

 – What is your piece about?